Checkerboard score

 In biodiversity studies, the checkerboard score or C-score is a statistic which determines the randomness of the distribution of two or more species through a collection of biomes.
 The statistic, first published by Stone and Roberts in 1990, expands on the earlier work of Diamond that defined a notion of "checkerboard distributions" as an indicator of species competition.

 A low c-score indicates a higher randomness, i.e. a greater likelihood that the distribution of one species has not been directly affected by the presence of other species.

 Definition and calculation

-Given two species sp_{1}, sp_{2} and n islands, an incident matrix is built.
+Given two species sp_{1}, sp_{2} and n islands, an incidence matrix is built.

 In the $2 \times n$ incident matrix, each row represents one of the two species and each column represents a different island.

 The matrix is then filled with each cell being set to either 0 or 1.
-Cell with the value of 0 means that a given species doesn't exist in the given island whilst the value of 1 means that the species do exist in the given island.
+Cell with the value of 0 means that a given species doesn't exist in the given island whilst the value of 1 means that the species does exist in the given island.

 The calculation of the co-occurrence of two species sp_{1}, sp_{2} in the given set of islands is done as follows: